Workflow examples

 Service requests become a tracked queue instead of side-thread email

-COIs, endorsement requests, policy questions, and document requests are usually not difficult work.
+COIs, endorsement requests, policy questions, and document requests are not difficult work.
 They are just constant, repetitive, and easy to lose inside email.

-What it usually looks like now
+What it looks like now

 • Requests hit a shared inbox and staff triage them manually.